 The education includes 1,500 hours of supervised clinical experience and receive approximately 4,500 hours of academic and clinical training.
-Graduates receive the title “N.D.” or Doctor of Naturopathic Medicine, and must pass rigorous international licensing and board examinations to be eligible to practice as a Doctor of Naturopathic Medicine.
-Naturopathic doctors are regulated in the province of British Columbia.
+Graduates receive the title “N.D.” or Doctor of Naturopathic Medicine, and must pass rigorous international licensing and board examinations.

 Philosophy and Principles of Naturopathic Medicine

 Naturopathic medicine is based on six main principles which make as much sense in today’s modern world as they did 200 years ago.

 1) First do no harm.
 Naturopathic physicians use safe and effective natural therapies to maximize the body’s ability to heal.
 We seek to create “side-benefits,” not side effects.